An event which indicates that a mouse action occurred in a component.

 addMouseMotionListener

-objects implement the
+method.
+(MouseMotionAdapter objects implement the

-interface.)
+MouseMotionListener interface.)
 Each such listener object

-containing the mouse motion event.
+gets a MouseEvent containing the mouse motion event.

 When a mouse button is clicked, events are generated and sent to the

-registered MouseListener
+registered MouseListeners.

 The state of modal keys can be retrieved using InputEvent.getModifiers

-and InputEvent.getModifiersEx
+and InputEvent.getModifiersEx.

-The button mask returned by InputEvent.getModifiers
+The button mask returned by InputEvent.getModifiers reflects

 only the button that changed state, not the current state of all buttons.